Robert Truszkowski 2020

 Graduate Supervision

 According to records of the Department of Visual Art, there had been no graduate students in Printmaking for several years, leading up to my appointment in 2007.
-At present, I am supervising two students pursuing graduate work, and one set to begin in Fall 2020.
-I have successfully supervised or co-supervised 8 MFAs to completion, prior.
+At present, I am supervising two students pursuing graduate work, and co-supervising a third.
+I have successfully supervised or co-supervised 10 MFAs to completion, prior.

 Amanda Damsa